 How do you define luxury?

 I think, for me, what defines a luxury brand is not just quality, but a luxury experience; something I can’t get somewhere else, that makes it a little bit different.
 Of course you should know a handbag is going to last.
-But I also want to make sure it’s not so premium that you’re terrified to ever use it - my bags are for carrying your life, in style.
+But I also want to make sure it’s not so expensive that you’re terrified to ever use it.
+I really want my handbags to be used.